MLB Rumors: This Team Emerging As Manny Machado’s ‘First Choice’ In Free Agency

 Heyman continues: “Machado isn’t going to give away his preferences now, particularly while playing for a different marquee franchise, but multiple people say Machado and his family — who live in Miami — are all in on their love of the Yankees and New York, which fits his big-city preference and desire to get back to the East Coast.
 He’s said to be OK with Los Angeles, but according to others anyway, apparently views it as a stopover.”

-The Yankees certainly have the money to afford Machado, and the addition of the four-time All-Star could vault New York to American League supremacy.
+The Yankees certainly have the money to afford Machado, and the addition of the four-time All-Star could vault New York to the top of the American League.
 The Bronx Bombers will face stiff competition in trying to acquire Machado, though, so we’ll have to wait and see just how badly the two parties want to join forces.

 Thumbnail photo via Gary A. Vasquez/USA TODAY Sports